MatthewKing/DeviceId/readme.md

 * As mentioned above in the "Controlling how the device identifier is formatted" section, the default formatter changed between version 5 and version 6.
 If you're using version 6 but want to revert to the version 5 formatter, you can do so via `.UseFormatter(DeviceIdFormatters.DefaultV5)`

 * Some methods have been renamed or restricted to certain platforms.
 You can inspect the [version 5.x methods](https://github.com/MatthewKing/DeviceId/blob/fd2fb79be80cbb3130d3df94e2ceed4d03514132/src/DeviceId/DeviceIdBuilderExtensions.cs) and choose the corresponding new OS-specific methods.
-Remember, if something is missing you can always re-add it yourself via a custom component.
+Note that these still may not be backwards compatible with a v5 device identifier due to the changes in the component names.
+Remember, if something is missing in v6 that you had in v5, you can always re-add it yourself via a custom component.
 Here are some examples of changes:

 ```csharp
 // V5: